The Interactive Sum Choice Number of Graphs: Introduction

 The main purpose of this paper is to give evidence for Conjecture~\ref{conj:all-non-complete}.
 We confirm it for sc-greedy graphs, and prove more strongly that the gap between $\isc(G)$ and $\xsc(G)$ is an increasing function of the number of vertices for various graph classes including trees, unbalanced complete bipartite graphs and grids (the latter two being classes which are known not to be sc-greedy).

 Two other variants of sum-choosability have also been introduced recently.
 In the \emph{sum-paintability} variant \cite{carraher15,mahoney15}, the \emph{painter} decides a budget for each vertex in advance (as in sum list colouring), then in each round the \emph{lister} reveals a subset of vertices which have colour $c$ in the list and the painter must decide immediately which of these vertices to paint with colour $c$.
 Thus, there is less information available than in the standard setting of sum-choosability since painter must fix the colour of some vertices before knowing the entire contents of the colour lists.
-The relationship between the interactive sum choice number and the second of these variants, the \emph{slow-colouring game} \cite{mahoney15slowcol,puleo16} is less clear.
-In this variant, at each round, lister reveals a nonempty subset $M$ of the remaining vertices (scoring $|M|$ points), from which painter chooses an independent set to delete; painter seeks to maximise the total score when all vertices have been deleted, while lister seeks to minimise this quantity.
+The relationship between the interactive sum choice number and the second of these variants, the \emph{slow-colouring game} \cite{mahoney15slowcol,puleo19} is less clear.
+In this variant, at each round, lister reveals a nonempty subset $M$ of the remaining vertices (scoring $|M|$ points), from which painter chooses an stable set to delete; painter seeks to maximise the total score when all vertices have been deleted, while lister seeks to minimise this quantity.
 Compared with our setting, lister has the advantage of discovering at the same time all vertices which are permitted to use colour $c$, but on the other hand he must decide immediately which of these to colour with $c$.
+In the special case of trees, however, Puleo and West have demonstrated that the same number of rounds are required in both games \cite{puleo19}.

 In the remainder of this section, we first give formal definitions of both the sum choice number and interactive sum choice number in Section \ref{sec:defs}, then provide some background and useful results about the sum choice number in Section \ref{sec:sum-choice}.
-In Section \ref{sec:basic-facts} we derive some basic properties of the interactive sum choice number, before providing upper bounds on the interactive sum choice number (and showing that these bounds improve on the sum choice number) for various families of graphs in Sections \ref{sec:sc-greedy}, \ref{sec:maybe-greedy} and \ref{sec:not-greedy}.
+In Section \ref{sec:basic-facts} we derive some basic properties of the interactive sum choice number, before providing upper bounds on the interactive sum choice number (and showing that these bounds improve on the sum choice number) for various families of graphs in Sections \ref{sec:sc-greedy}, \ref{sec:not-greedy} and \ref{sec:maybe-greedy}.